Kiipiiin/Analysis-for-Onyx-September-DataDNA-Challenge-/README.md

 ## Notebook
 - datadna.ipynb: contains the analysis and ML
-- thompson_sampling.ipynb: contains the code for prescriptive thompson sampling
+- thompson_sampling.ipynb: contains the code for prescriptive thompson sampling.
+This part isn't needed for DataDNA, just for self exploration and learning.

 ## Results
 - Segmented customers into meaningful clusters based on risk and behavior.